Edwin Welch: Burke and Wills

 These humble beginnings in Australia were recalled by the journalist in order to contrast Welch's position soon after arrival in Australia, with his circumstances at the time the article was written, by which time Welch had taken part in an expedition to discover the fate of members of the Burke and Wills expedition and had recently been appointed acting inspector and relieving officer in The Electric Telegraph Department in Queensland.

 By 1861 Welch had secured a position with the now Melbourne Observatory, then at Flagstaff Hill, Melbourne.
 No doubt he held the position because of the skills he possessed as a result of attending the Royal Naval School and the experience gained in the Royal Navy.
 Georg von Neumayer was director of the observatory and William John Wills was a work companion.

 Neumayer was a member of the organising committee of the ill-fated Burke and Wills expedition, which set out in August 1860 to cross Australia from South to North.
-Wills was appointed surveyor and astronomical and meteoroligal observer for the expedition.
+Wills was appointed surveyor and astronomical and meteorological observer for the expedition.

 When, after 6 months, nothing was heard from the expedition, the Victorian Relief Expedition was organised and set out on 26 June 1861, under the leadership of Alfred William Howitt.
 Edwin James Welch, known, of course, to Neumeyer, went as surveyor, photographer and second-in-command.
 He had been given lessons in photography from Melbourne's leading studio of Batchelder and O’Neill before departure.

 On 15 September 1861 Welch was searching along Cooper Creek, ahead of the main body, and discovered John King, who proved to be the sole survivor of that ill-fated expedition.
-King had been looked after by friendly aborigines, though his emaciated form showed the suffering he had undergone.
+King had been looked after by friendly aboriginals, though his emaciated form showed the suffering he had undergone.

 At the end of October 1861 the party reached Pamamaroo Creek Camp on the Darling River and Howitt directed Welch and Weston Phillips, another member of the party, to accompany King back to Melbourne.
 Howitt and the rest of the party awaited with the animals and equipment for further instructions from the expedition committee.

 A further expedition was organised to return to Cooper Creek and bring back the remains of Burke and Wills to Melbourne for a public funeral.
 Welch was also a member of that expedition.